 Your CTA should be clearly marked with a compelling color, so it stands out among the rest of your content.

-Following the steps above will build an effective sales page framework, but there are a few other elements you need to include to maximize conversions.
+So now you know how to design a sales page.
+Following the steps above will build an effective framework, but there are a few other elements you need to include to maximize conversions.

 Here are five things your sales page should have to achieve the best results.

 1. Customer reviews, testimonials, and case studies: Social proof and customer reviews go a long way in convincing users to make a purchase.
 Incorporate customer success stories through video, images, and aggregate reviews.

 Or, you can create an interactive carousel-like Semrush does:

 2. Stories your audience can relate to: Customers engage more easily with stories than with corporate jargon, so include storytelling elements wherever possible.
 For example, you can create common hypotheticals, adapt customer stories, or use other story methods that relate to your audience.

 3. Add photos, videos, and illustrations: Few things make visitors bounce faster than a wall of text.
 Break up your sales page copy with images, video, and other graphical elements.
 Leverage the principles of visual hierarchy to highlight the most important information throughout your design.

 4. Customer support and live chat availability: Provide an easy way for customers to ask questions or get help when they need it.
 The live chat option from HelpCrunch is the easiest way to do this, but you can also include a customer support number or direct users to your knowledge base too.